joshuabseitz/Trivia-iOS/readme.md

 # Tandem Trivia for iOS 📱🕹
 This is an iOS trivia app, built for Tandem's 2020 Apprentice Software Engineering code challenge.
-Documentation of this code challenge can be viewed [here](https://madeintandem.com/wp-content/uploads/2020/10/Tandem_Apprentice_Challenge_2020.zip).
+Information about this code challenge can be viewed [here](https://madeintandem.com/wp-content/uploads/2020/10/Tandem_Apprentice_Challenge_2020.zip).

 ## Key Features of Tandem Trivia for iOS
 * 📇 Code parses JSON files to retrieve trivia data